This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 How To Make Fried Goat Cheese

-- Use the palms of your hands to shape each piece into a ball.
-Place on wax paper and freeze for about 10 minutes (this will keep them firm while you coat them).
+- Use a sharp knife to cut a 6 ounce goat cheese log into 12 pieces.
+Use the palms of your hands to shape each piece of goat cheese into a ball.
+Place on the baking sheet and freeze for about 10 minutes (this will keep them firm while you coat them).

 4. Dredge the goat cheese balls in flour, dip into the egg, then roll in the Panko crumbs until covered.

 Not only are these goat cheese bites easy to make but they tasted SO good!
 The warm cheese covered in Panko totally just melts in your mouth!

 When I first started making these at home, I’d serve them with marinara.
 That was how we’d eaten them at the restaurant and why mess with a good thing, right?

-But then I discovered how amazing fried goat cheese tastes with honey!
+But the next time I made these, I discovered just how amazing fried goat cheese tastes with a drizzle of honey!

 Honey gives this appetizer a completely different taste and the sweetness really brings out the flavor of the goat cheese!